Nested Correspondent Banking Accounts

 Today, this risk of loss is reduced because of the provider’s compliance programs.
 Also, the cost of compliance is reduced through automation.

 I hope you’ve found this article on nested correspondent accounts to be helpful.
-For more information on my services, see www.NagelLaw.com or call me at (412) 749-0500.
-I’ve been assisting international banks for over 15 years and can work with you to secure a correspondent account.
+For more information on my services, reach out to our office HERE.